 Their Europa League adventure began in July 2009 and his side have clocked up almost 20,000 miles during 18 games en route to the final with notable wins over holders Shakhtar, Italian runners-up Juventus and German champions Wolfsburg.
 Unfortunately his side narrowly lost to Atletico Madrid 2-1 in the final but nevertheless Fulham enjoyed a fantastic season which also included a 12th place finish in the Barclays Premier League.
 They also reached the quarter-finals of The FA Cup.

 Following the departure of Rafael Benitez at Liverpool, the club identified Roy as their number one target and he was confirmed as their new manager prior to the 2010/11 season.
 He remained with the club until January 2011.

 He then enjoyed immediate success following his appointment at the Hawthorns, as Hodgson not only guided the club to safety in the Barclays Premier League but WBA finished in 11th place which was their best finish in nearly 30 years.

 With England he successfully guided the team to qualification for the World Cup Finals in Brazil.
 Having finished the campaign unbeaten and top of Group H with 22 points from 10 games, it was an extremely positive campaign.
 Added to that England had a record of just four goals conceded which was the second best in the European qualification, behind Spain.
 Hodgson’s playing career began with Crystal Palace before he moved into non-league with clubs including Maidstone United.
 He then made an immediate impact as a coach.
 Roy was only 29 when he won the first of two Swedish championships with Halmstads BK in 1976.

 Later, he landed two titles – and lifted two domestic cups – for another Swedish club, Malmo FF.

-He acts as a regular adviser on technical matters for both FIFA and UEFA.
+Hodgson, who also had a brief early spell at Bristol City, is much-valued as a regular adviser on technical matters by FIFA and UEFA.